bschreck/deep.sh/docs/tutorial.rst

 Also note that *any* Python object can go into the environment.
 It is sometimes useful to have more sophisticated types, like functions, in the environment.
-There are handful of environment variables that xonsh considers special.
+There are handful of environment variables that deepsh considers special.
 They can be seen on the `Environment Variables page <envvars.html>`_.

 .. note:: In subprocess mode, referencing an undefined environment variable